 Once we were a rare breed.
-Now, it’s hard to go out without stepping over a qualitative researcher.
+Now, its hard to go out without stepping over a qualitative researcher.
 Many might argue that more means less, and I'd agree with them in the main: qualitative research runs the risk of becoming a devalued commodity.

 So why has it fallen off its pedestal or, more specifically, why are qualitative researchers apparently losing out to PR agencies and management consultants when it comes to getting the business?
 And what's to be done if the industry is to recover its erstwhile prestige?
 How do we reclaim our territory from the invaders?